Aliases for KLC1 Gene

 KLC1 (Kinesin Light Chain 1) is a Protein Coding gene.
 Diseases associated with KLC1 include Medulloblastoma.
-Among its related pathways are Golgi-to-ER retrograde transport and Signaling by Rho GTPases.
+Among its related pathways are Platelet activation, signaling and aggregation and Signaling by GPCR.
 GO annotations related to this gene include microtubule motor activity and tubulin binding.
-An important paralog of this gene is KLC4.
+An important paralog of this gene is ENSG00000256500.

 UniProtKB/Swiss-Prot for KLC1 Gene

 Kinesin is a microtubule-associated force-producing protein that may play a role in organelle transport.
 The light chain may function in coupling of cargo to the heavy chain or in the modulation of its ATPase activity.